b3ross/dotenvi/README.md

 Note that stages are not required in your yaml file - you can also define it without stages, in which case you should not specify a stage with the `-s` option when you run `dotenvi`.

+## Configuration

+Note that any AWS references (cred, cft, etc...) are currently hard-coded to us-east-1.

 ## Discussion

 The main design goals of dotenvi are as follows: